lea-lgbt/blog/src/posts/2023-04-20-automated-workflows-for-websites.md

 ## HTML Validator

 For validating HTML, I'm running the [Nu HTML Validator](https://validator.w3.org/nu/) against the dist directory.
-Validating HTML helps catching mistakes I might have otherwise missed, which also catches accessibility bugs.
+Validating HTML helps catching mistakes I might have otherwise missed.
+It also catches some accessibility bugs, like an `aria-labelledby` pointing to an invalid id.

 I installed it via `npm i -D vnu-jar` and added an npm script for checking the html: